Matthewalvarado25/configure-ad/README.md

 <br />

 <h3>Attempt to log into client-1 with one of the users</h3>

-- Choose any new created user from the Active Directory
+- Choose any of the new users that you created from the Active Directory
-- To make sure the script works, you can try to log in to Client-1 VM as the user you picked
+- To make sure the script works, you can try to log in to the Client-1 VM as the user you picked
-- In this example the user that was chosen was "buw.gig" , the login username will be "mydomain.com\buw.gig"
+- In this example the user that was chosen was "buw.gig" , the login username will be mydomain.com\buw.gig
 - The password will be the same for all users, and can be found at the top of the script